14.3: The Flux Control Coefficient

 Now let's run the Vcell model for aerobic glycolysis in yeast.

 Where did all the parameters in the model come from?
-They are derived experimentally and the goal of modeling is to produce a computational model that is consistent with the experimental findings which are fed into the model.
+They are derived experimentally, and the goal of modeling is to produce a computational model that is consistent with the experimental findings that are fed into the model.

 The result of the model suggests that the Warburg effect is determined by the growth rate of the cells as well as the activity of mitochondria.
-The model does not support the idea that aerobic glycolysis results as a balance between energy needs and new biosynthesis as cells proliferate.
-Rather, the cells that proliferate the most have the most active mitochondria and hence lower levels of lactate production.
-Redox balance appears to be key in pushing cells toward lactate synthesis and aerobic glycolysis.
+The model does not support the idea that aerobic glycolysis balances energy needs and new biosynthesis as cells proliferate.
+Rather, the cells that proliferate the most have the most active mitochondria and, hence, lower levels of lactate production.
+Redox balance is key in pushing cells toward lactate synthesis and aerobic glycolysis.

 A key step is catalyzed by glyceraldehyde-3-phosphate dehydrogenase (GAPDH), the glycolytic enzyme that separates the top and bottom halves of glycolysis.
-Experimental data shows that in fact, flux through this enzyme is rate-limiting with the levels of F1,6-BP also being very important.
-Some key steps that were thought to be rate-limited in fact had negative fluxes through them.
+Experimental data shows that flux through this enzyme is rate-limiting, with the levels of F1,6-BP also being very important.
+Some key steps that were thought to be rate-limited had negative fluxes.
 Negative flux control coefficients were found and confirmed for several steps thought to be rate-limiting in glycolysis.

 The flux control coefficients, given by the formula